Four people killed, five wounded in northern Illinois stabbings | Law-Order

 - United States

-Four people were killed and five wounded in stabbings in northern Illinois on Wednesday, authorities said.
+Four people were killed and five hurt in stabbings in northern Illinois on Wednesday, authorities said.

 A suspect is in police custody and was being questioned Wednesday afternoon, according to Rockford Police Chief Carla Redd.
 She said one of the people who was wounded remained in critical condition.